mosip/kattu/docs/tag-readme.md

 ## Purpose

-This workflow automates the process of creating GitHub releases by applying `tags` to your repositories.
-It provides the flexibility to create both regular releases and pre-releases while allowing you to customize the release's body message.
+This workflow automates the process of creating GitHub releases by applying tags to your repositories through the GitHub API.
+It allows for the generation of both regular releases and pre-releases.It takes inputs dynamically from a CSV file.
 The workflow can be triggered based on your specific release criteria.

 ## Inputs

-The workflow accepts the following inputs:
+The workflow accepts the following inputs from CSV file :
 - `REPO` (required, string): The name of the repository without the .git extension.
 The name is not case sensitive.
 - `TAG` (required): The tag that you want to create and publish.
+- `ONLY_TAG` (optional, string, default: false): Set to true if you want to create only a tag without a full release.
+- `BRANCH` (required, string): The name of the branch from which the release will be created.
+- `LATEST` (optional, string, default: true): Set too false to prevent marking the release as the latest.
 - `BODY` (optional, default: 'Changes in this Release'): A custom message for the release body, describing the changes in this release.
 - `PRE_RELEASE` (required, default: False): A boolean (True/False) indicating whether the release is a pre-release or not.
 - `DRAFT` (optional, default: False): A boolean (True/False) indicating whether the release should be a draft.
-- `ONLY_TAG` (optional, string, default: false): Set to true if you want to create only a tag without a full release.
-- `BRANCH` (required, string): The name of the branch from which the release will be created.
-- `LATEST` (optional, string, default: true): Set too false to prevent marking the release as the latest.
 - `MESSAGE` (required, string): The tag message.
-- `OBJECT_SHA` (required, string): The SHA of the git object this is tagging.

 ## Secrets